-Brain injuries can occur in a wide variety of ways.
+The team of Arizona brain injury attorneys at MDK Law Group have seen head injuries can occur in a wide variety of ways.
 The severity of a brain injury depends on several factors, including the intensity of the initial blow to the head or body as well as the success of any medical treatments after the injury occurs.
-Here, we want to examine the difference between mild, moderate, and severe brain injuries.
+Here, our Arizona personal injury attorneys examine the difference between mild, moderate, and severe brain injuries.
 As we examine the difference between these types of injuries, our discussion will center around the symptoms that a person experiences and the amount of time it takes to recover.

 What is a Mild Brain Injury?